nextflow-io/nextflow/docs/spack.rst

 2. Use the Nextflow stub functionality prior to running the pipeline for production.
 Nextflow will run the stub pipeline, skipping process executions but still setting up the required software packages.
-This option is useful if it is not possible to write a Spack YAML file for the environment.
+This option is useful if it is not possible to write a Spack yaml file for the environment.
 The stub functionality is described in the :ref:`Stub <process-stub>` section of the Processes page.